Getting Started

 **60 seconds — that's all it takes to launch UMH Core.**

 No kubectl, no Kubernetes setup, just a single Docker container.
-Anything that runs Docker works — from your MacBook terminal to enterprise edge boxes.
+Almost anything that runs Docker works — from your MacBook to enterprise edge boxes.

 **Minimum:**